 Answer: Blade Runner

 Atari, the dominant player in the home video game market the year the movie was released, was a shell of its former self within a decade of Blade Runner’s release.
-Pan Am and Cuisinart were also featured in the movie; both filed for bankruptcy within the decade.
-Bell Phones was featured in the film; the Bell System monopoly was broken up the year the film was released.
+Pan Am and Cuisinart were also featured in the movie; both filed for bankruptcy within a decade.
+The Bell Telephone Company was featured in the film and the Bell System monopoly was broken up the year after the film was released.
 RCA, a titan in the electronics industry, was bought out and folded into parent company General Electric.
 Even the unflappable Coca-Cola took a hit after the movie with their much hated New Coke fiasco in 1985.

 Image courtesy of Warner Bros.